Grant Hackett: Personal life

 Hackett holds a double degree in commerce and law, and an executive MBA from Bond University.
-He also has a diploma of financial services.

 On 14 April 2007, Hackett married Australian singer Candice Alley.
 In March 2009, Hackett announced that his wife was expecting twins and in September she gave birth to a son named Jagger Emilio and a girl named Charlize Alley.
+On 3 May 2012, Alley and Hackett announced that they were separating.
+They divorced in August 2013.

-In December 2020, Hackett married his partner Sharlene Fletcher, where they have a son Edward together.
+In December 2020, Hackett married his partner Sharlene Fletcher.
+They have a son Edward together.
+In August 2023, they had their second child together - a daughter, Olympia.
 He is an advocate for Mental Health.

 Controversies

 On 29 October 2011, police were called to attend a dispute at Hackett and Alley's Melbourne apartment, which was reportedly found in disarray.
-On 3 May 2012, Alley and Hackett announced that they were separating.
-They divorced in August 2013.

 Hackett was questioned by police for an alleged assault during a flight from Adelaide to Melbourne on 17 April 2016.
 Police sources say that he "went to the toilet for an extended period, taking a bag with him.
 He emerged aggressive and agitated, taking offence to a male business class passenger who reclined his seat".
 He reportedly abused and grabbed the passenger on the chest before crew restrained him and contacted Federal Police.
 The victim alleged he was sexually assaulted, accusing Hackett of groping him.
 The man alleged that Hackett "tweaked my nipple quite forcefully."
 Hackett said he had no recollection of touching the man's nipple, and said that the incident followed a period of heavy drinking.
 Hackett said he "stuffed up" and was embarrassed by his actions.
 The victim chose not to press charges after receiving a personal apology.

 On 15 February 2017 Hackett was arrested following a disturbance at his parents' house on Queensland's Gold Coast.
 Hackett had previously admitted a reliance on sleeping pills and had been battling mental health issues.
 Later that same day, his parents reported him missing from home, but before he was reported missing, Hackett posted a photo of himself on Instagram with cuts and bruises to his face and said his brother had beaten him.
 Hackett was subsequently found safe.